Planting the Seeds for Eczema: My Story

 Lucky baby girl!

 My daughter’s symptoms started early.
-She had reflux symptoms as an infant (I helped this by modifying my diet and will write about it soon), thrush symptoms (I helped her with probiotics), eczema flares (currently still healing) and cradle cap (helped by modifying my diet).
+She had reflux symptoms as an infant (I helped this by modifying my diet), thrush symptoms (I helped her with probiotics), eczema flares (currently still healing) and cradle cap (helped by modifying my diet).
 I have been able to manage her eczema symptoms without the use of pharmaceutical drugs using diet modification, supplements and natural remedies but I have never healed it completely.
 Although her eczema is generally mild, we still see flares if her immune system is working hard like when she is fighting off a cold virus, or after a period of traveling and eating out at restaurants more than normal.
 During the last two months we have done a lot of traveling and eating out.
 Travel, combined with her first cold in a few months, and lo and behold her eczema flared again.